Cyberbot777/prompt-fractal/README.md

-# 🌌 Prompt Fractal
+# ♾️ Recursive

-**Recursive Prompt Optimization Project — Featuring Iris, the Self-Reflective Prompt Agent**
+**Self-Refining Prompt Optimization System — Featuring Iris, the Recursive Prompt Agent**

 ---

 ## Overview

-**Prompt Fractal** is an AI project designed to automatically optimize, clarify, and refine prompts for large language models (LLMs) through recursive, self-referential prompting loops.
+**Recursive** is an AI project designed to automatically optimize, clarify, and refine prompts for large language models (LLMs) through recursive, self-referential prompting loops.

-At its core is **Iris** — the self-reflective prompt optimization agent within Prompt Fractal.
+At its core is **Iris** — the recursive prompt optimization agent within Recursive.

 Iris performs prompt self-improvement by:
 - Analyzing prompts for clarity, length, and effectiveness.